ArturRejment/gym-app-api/docs/project_set_up.md

 ## Next steps

 After creating enough amout of Users, you can continue adding new things like group trainings, shops, products etc.
-You can do it both from Admin panel and API Endpoints.
+You can do it from Admin panel and API Endpoints.